 For brickwork restraints, it is assumed that the wall will support the C-section on the weak axis.

-Download our purlin technical manual for more information.
+Download our purlin technical manual in the downloads section below for more information.

 Dimension ‘X’ in sliding anchor fixing plate to suit standard 18mm diameter holes in Metsec rail

 For cases where the wall will not be built until after the rail erection, or where the wall is not to be built up so that it supports both the inner and outer flanges of the C-section on the Y axis, Metsec side rail support and diagonal tie systems are required.